 Woebot learned about empathy from watching scientists scare chickens.
-Researchers say the AI-powered chatbot can help people significantly reduce anxiety and depression.
+Researchers say the AI-powered mental health chatbot can help people significantly reduce anxiety and depression.

 “We have a lot to learn from those calm chickens!”
 Woebot says.
 His point is that people should stay present and keep cool.
 As coronavirus panic sweeps the nation, Woebot’s chicken story for the soul is just one piece of advice the free app is offering users these days.